-The Special Committee note that in Reed v.
+The Special Committee notes that in Reed v.
 Town of Gilbert, Ariz., 135 S. Ct.
 2218 (2015), the United States Supreme Court ruled unconstitutional a local sign ordinance that set time limits for display by political candidates.

-F. Opinion 2018-06
+F. Opinion 2018-006

-The Special Committee recognizes that a "Referee" is a statutorily authorized to perform judicial functions, the position of "Referee" is not equivalent to that of an elected or appointed judge as contemplated by the statutes and Mississippi Constitution.
-The Special Committee finds that it is a violation of Canon 5A(3)(d)(iii) for a candidate who has served as Youth Court "Referee" to refer to themself as a "Judge" in campaign materials.
-The Special Committee on Judicial Election Campaign Intervention finds that it is a violation of Canon 5A(3)(d)(iii) for a candidate who has served as a Youth Court "Referee" to depict themself in a judicial robe, without a clear explanation of the judicial roles of the position held.
+The Special Committee recognizes that a "Referee" is statutorily authorized to perform judicial functions, but the position of "Referee" is not equivalent to that of an elected or appointed judge as contemplated by the statutes and Mississippi Constitution.
+The Special Committee finds that it is a violation of Canon 5A(3)(d)(iii) for a candidate who has served as Youth Court "Referee" to refer to themselves as a "Judge" in campaign materials.
+The Special Committee finds that it is a violation of Canon 5A(3)(d)(iii) for a candidate who has served as a Youth Court "Referee" to depict themselves in a judicial robe, without a clear explanation of the judicial roles of the position held.